stigcq/node-type-chat/readme.md

 for all.
 Though when a peer connects its IP is read, but in the input to connect to the peer network needs IP input.

+Make an index.js which exports the functions so can be used as a module.
+The CLI interface should be possible to build with this module.
+Which also means some of the current output, like a message, shouldnt be outputted in the module, so I guess incoming messages or other stuff needs some listener interface, where the module user is notified and can react upon those events.